ChrisCummins/msc-thesis/docs/Log.md

  * Instead, perhaps focus more on the differences between the two papers.
 What did I like about each?
 What didn't I like?
  * The skeleton manifesto can be dropped.

+## Sunday 19th

+### Reasoning about Algorithmic Skeletons

+#### Claims
+1. All computer hardware is parallel.
+1. In order to gain continued performance improvements, programmers must write software for parallel hardware.
+1. Writing parallel software requires prohibitive effort.
+1. Common programming problems can be phrased in terms of reusable patterns of activities.
+1. Algorithmic Skeletons are implementations of reusable patterns.
+1. Algorithmic Skeletons can be parallelised.

+#### Hypothesis

+1. Algorithmic Skeletons can address the problem of prohibitive effort for parallel programming.

+In order to justify this hypothesis, we require algorithmic skeletons
+to:

+1. Encapsulate a number of common patterns which are in *regular use*.
+1. Be demonstrably *quicker* than serial or parallel implementations with equivalent effort.
+1. Be demonstrably *easier to use* than parallel implementations with equivalent effort.
+1. Be demonstrably *safer* to use (i.e. more robust) than parallel implementations with equivalent effort.

+Problems with current Skeletons research:

+1. They do not compare speed against *equivalent effort* parallel implementations.
+They either compare only against other skeletons implementations, or tuned parallelised implementations.
+1. They compare themselves against different example problems, and often only one or two per publication.

+Problems that Skeletons must address:

+1. Nesting.
+Skeletons must be nest-able to arbitrary depths without problems.
+1. Scalability.
+If Skeletons are to be widely adopted, then they must prove to be able to scale to realistically sized hardware.
+1. Sequential performance.
+Similar to the scalability problem, we must be able to demonstrate that Skeletons will not significantly hamper performance when operating on only single core architectures.
+1. Coordination overhead.
+The overhead required to orchestrate parallel execution must not be significant compared to the performance benefits of the parallelisation.
+1. Error handling.
+Known behaviour for error conditions, e.g. exception handling.
+1. Pattern abstraction.
+The appropriate granularity of abstraction must be chosen.
+For example, do we enforce all divide and conquer Skeletons to return a value, or do we have separate Skeletons to support in-place manipulation of data?

+Potential innovations for Skeletons:

+1. Runtime optimisations.
+Using instrumentation and profiling at runtime to further optimise execution.
+This could be as simple as determining what are the "hot" code paths and optimising for them, or there could be a mechanism for assigning weights to each muscle function and parallelising them appropriately.
+1. Compiler optimisations.
+By using predefined patterns, it may be possible to further optimise performance by exploiting compile time (i.e. static) optimisations.